jxmot/esp8266-WS2812B/README.md

 **Status:** *work in progress*

 **20171214** : Basic UDP communications is working, acts as a server and replies.
 Also sends a multi-cast message upon successful start up and init.
+Create the `20171214-bar-sign-udp` branch, it can be used as a starting point for other UDP enabled applicaions.